-The interior of your 1968-1970 Mustang deserves only the best--this Front Window Crank Without Knob is exactly what you need to complete the restoration of your pony's door panel!
+The interior of your 1968-1970 Mustang deserves only the best--this Front Window Crank without Knob is exactly what you need to complete the restoration of your classic coupe, convertible or fastback pony's door panel!

 This stunning new chrome window crank will be sure to dress up your pony's interior!
 It features an OEM-style chrome finish just like the factory original and will easily install.
 This crank will work on any 1968 Mustang and on 1969-1970 Mustangs with standard interiors only.
 We always recommend double-checking the old part to ensure the proper selection of the new part.

 Tech Tip: This window crank does not come with a knob, you must use your original color knob or upgrade to a new color knob of your choice.

 Please Note: This front window crank is universal and will fit both the driver and passenger sides.
 Sold individually--Mustangs will require two.

 Whether you’re looking for an exterior mirror, wheels and tires, headlights and tail lights or a set of interior upholstery, CJ’s has what you need to complete your classic Mustang restoration with ease!
 CJ Pony Parts has all the parts you need to bring your early model Mustang build back to life--browse our huge selection of restoration parts for your pony today!